Sport in India: Ancient and medieval period

 A team tackle occurring in the ancient Indian game of kabaddi.

 An attacker (front right) trying to run past a defender in atya-patya.

 The world's oldest stadium with terraced stands was constructed in Dholavira, Gujarat, during the third millennium BCE.
 Two stadiums have been identified at the ancient site: one is considered a ceremonial ground, and the other a small stadium.
 Sports were evident during the Vedic era.
-Physical culture in ancient India was fuelled by religious rights.
-A well known mantra in the Atharvaveda says, "Duty is in my right hand and the fruits of victory in my left."

 The modern game of badminton developed from an English children's game known as battledore and shuttlecock, a game that was most prominent in ancient India.
 The battledore was a paddle and the shuttlecock was a small feathered cork, colloquially called a bird.

 India has a rich heritage of martial arts.
 In the Mahabharata and Ramayana, Bhima and Hanuman were the greatest Gadadhari and were skilled in wrestling.
 Lord Krishna's brother Balarama was a great Gadadhari.
 During the era of the Mahabharata, which is a tale of warring cousins (Pandavas and Kauravas), Pandava prince Arjun and Ekalavya were expert archers.
-It was believed that this book contained all aspects of Indian life, and whatever was said which was not in the book was not true.
+Tradition held that the epic encompassed all aspects of Indian life; a common saying suggests that what is not found within it does not exist or is not true.
 Going back to the history of sports, martial arts was one of the earliest sport used for military purposes.
 This too was limited to only the warrior caste, the Kshatriya.
 Ancient India restricted their sports to only men, just like Ancient Greece, as the patriarchy was very strict.
-Kalaripayattu, an ancient traditional martial art from South India, is still practised to this day by many.

 Board games, including chess and snakes and ladders, originated from the ancient Indian games chaturanga and gyan chauper respectively; these were later brought to foreign countries, where they would be modernized.
 Chaturanga taught ancient Indians how to strategise for war, and the other board games often imparted spiritual values.

 Several Indian variations of tag, such as kabaddi and kho-kho, originated in prehistoric times, with kho-kho being played as far back as the fourth century BCE.
 Atya-patya, a variant of tag, was mentioned in the Naṟṟiṇai (written in 300 CE).
 Kabaddi and atya-patya in particular were used for military training purposes.
 During the rule of the Mughal Empire, pehlwani, a form of wrestling, was developed by combining native malla-yuddha with the Persian varzesh-e bastani.

 Several other activities were partaken in for recreation, such as hunting, gambling in dice-games, etc.